kjelloh/sharedplanetcitizen/docs/lets_play/united_citizens_of_a_shared_planet/README.md

 Because imagination is a political act.
 Because it's time to practice being planetary.

-## The Four Independent Powers (So Far)
+## The Independent Powers (So Far)

-To explore different modes of civic action, the initiative starts with four semi-fictional, self-governing branches of planetary citizen power:
+To explore different modes of civic action, the initiative starts with semi-fictional, self-governing branches of planetary citizen power:

 - **Doocracy** — for those who act and build
 - **Democracy** — for those who vote and debate